Sterling micropolitan area, Colorado

-The Sterling Micropolitan Statistical Area is a United States Census Bureau defined Micropolitan Statistical Area located in the Sterling area of the State of Colorado.
-The Sterling Micropolitan Statistical Area is defined as Logan County, Colorado.
-The Micropolitan Statistical Area had a population of 20,504 at the 2000 Census.
-A July 1, 2009 U.S. Census Bureau estimate placed the population at 20,772.
+The Sterling micropolitan statistical area is a United States Census Bureau defined micropolitan statistical area around the city of Sterling in the State of Colorado.
+The Sterling micropolitan statistical area is defined as Logan County, Colorado, and had a population of 20,504 at the 2000 Census.
+A July 1, 2009, U.S. Census Bureau estimate placed the population at 20,772.

-The Sterling Micropolitan Statistical Area includes the City of Sterling, the Town of Crook, the Town of Fleming, the Town of Iliff, the Town of Merino, the Town of Peetz, and the unincorporated areas of Logan County.
+The Sterling micropolitan statistical area includes the City of Sterling, the Town of Crook, the Town of Fleming, the Town of Iliff, the Town of Merino, the Town of Peetz, and the unincorporated areas of Logan County.